-In 2018, at some of the field sites, ringed crayfish (Orconectes neglectus) were found with the native signal crawfish (Pacifastacus leniusculus) or instead of signal crawfish where signals are typically present.
+In 2018 and 2019, at some of the field sites, ringed crayfish (Orconectes neglectus) were found with the native signal crawfish (Pacifastacus leniusculus) or instead of signal crawfish where signals are typically present.
 Ringed crayfish are from the Great Plains and are identified by the orange tips on their claws with black bands (Oregon Department of Fish and Wildlife (ODFW), 2018).
-At the Camp Creek study site there were both signal crawfish and adult and juvenile ringed crayfish.
-Downstream from the Camp Creek study site, below the confluence with Mill Creek, several juvenile ringed crayfish were found.
-At Calapooya Creek where there are typically signal crayfish, only ringed crayfish were present on all three field visits.
-These sightings have been reported to the local ODFW office as well as the Oregon Invasive Species Hotline.
+Both years, at the Camp Creek study site there were both signal crawfish and adult and juvenile ringed crayfish.
+Downstream from the Camp Creek study site below the confluence with Mill Creek, several juvenile ringed crayfish were found.
+At Calapooya Creek where there are typically signal crayfish, only ringed crayfish were present at all three visits each year.
+In 2019, in North Myrtle Creek there were also several ringed crayfish along with the native signal crayfish.
+Sightings have been reported to the local ODFW office as well as the Oregon Invasive Species Hotline.